Blast from Russia attack on Ukrainian nuclear plant would equal ‘six Chernobyls’

 But there was no clarity on how the corridors would work, and no sign of any move towards a ceasefire.

-Zelensky called for direct talks with Putin.
-But he also urged the West to step up military assistance and "give me planes".
+Ahead of a third round of talks this weekend, Zelensky urged the West to step up military assistance and to "give me planes".
+He also called for direct talks with Putin.

+NATO, fearful of provoking its own war with nuclear-armed Russia, again ruled out enforcing a no-fly zone over Ukraine.
+And the Kremlin rejected direct talks, insisting any contacts should come via negotiators.

-Ukrainian leaders warn that Russia, with its invasion bogged down north of Kyiv, is bent on reprising the horrific tactics that it used to level the Syrian city of Aleppo in 2016.
+Ukrainian leaders warn that Russia -- given signs that its offensive on the capital Kyiv has stalled -- is bent on reprising the horrific tactics that it used to level the Syrian city of Aleppo in 2016.

 The port city of Mariupol, east of Kherson, is cut off without water or electricity in the depths of winter.